akeneo/pim-docs/contributing/behat.rst

 --------------------
-To be sure to test in an environment as close as possible to a production environment, we need to define a specific VirtualHost with production RewriteRule (some limitations of Oro Platform does not allow to have production environment with the bootstrap file included in the URL):
+To be sure to test in an environment as close as possible to a production environment, we need to define a specific VirtualHost with production RewriteRule (some limitations of Oro Platform do not allow to have production environment with the bootstrap file included in the URL):

 .. code-block:: apache